<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Fine-tuning an LLM

-If you're fine-tuning an existing open-source LLM, several design decisions will impact the GPU requirements:
+If you're fine-tuning an existing open-source LLM, several design decisions will impact the NVIDIA GPU for LLM training requirements:

 Fine-tuning Technique

-The first decision is whether to fine-tune the complete model (full supervised fine-tuning) or employ a more efficient method that adds or updates smaller parts of the model.
-In general, we recommend starting with parameter-efficient fine-tuning techniques (PEFT) such as LoRA (Low-Rank Adaptation) or QLoRA (Quantised Low-Rank Adaptation).
+Start with parameter-efficient fine-tuning methods like LoRA or QLoRA instead of full model fine-tuning, as they use less GPU memory.
 These methods significantly reduce the GPU memory requirements compared to fully supervised fine-tuning.
 HuggingFace provides a simple Python package to get started with Peft.

 Model Size

-The size of the model you're fine-tuning, often expressed in billions of parametres, is crucial.
-Most open-source models have a smaller version (e.g. Meta’s Llama-3 8B) and a bigger version (e.g. Meta’s Llama-3 70B).
+Model size, measured in billions of parameters, directly impacts GPU memory needs.
+Most open-source models offer both smaller (e.g., Llama-3 8B) and larger (e.g., Llama-3 70B) versions.
 Larger AI models require more GPU memory.
 Generally, start with smaller models tailored to your use case and scale up as needed.

 Precision